MrjZre/BASILISK/docs/source/Support/bskReleaseNotes.rst

 - updated :ref:`unitTestSupport` to create the file path in a platform agnostic manner
 - Created a :ref:`sensorThermal` module to model the temperature of a sensor using radiative heat transfer
 - Created a :ref:`tempMeasurement` module to add sensor noise/bias and fault capabilities to temperature readings
+- Added a :ref:`spinningBody2DOFStateEffector` module that simulates a two-axis rotating rigid component.

 Version 2.1.6 (Jan.
 21, 2023)
 -----------------------------